Danu-B/AgriTech---USGS-LIDAR/README.md

 - Matplotlib

 ## Prerequisites
-This are the prerequistites that users need beforehand to install and use this code
+These are the prerequistites that users need beforehand to install and use this code

 - PDAL
 - geopandas